SUPERCAR NOSTALGIA IS A BLOG EXPLORING SOME OF THE GREAT OUT-OF-PRODUCTION AUTOMOBILES

 CHASSIS

-In typical motor industry fashion, to free up more cockpit space this latest incarnation of the 3-series was based around a larger bodyshell than its predecessor.
+In typical motor industry fashion, to free up more cockpit space the latest incarnation of the 3-series was based around a larger bodyshell than its predecessor.
 The new pressed steel monocoque featured a 2761mm wheelbase which represented a 30mm increase over the outgoing E46 variant.

 Uniquely, the new M3 featured a modified front subframe and thrust plate.